 Whether you attend Moraine Valley after your high school graduation, your Moraine Valley transcript reflects your dual credit courses and can be sent to any institution you attend.
 You can request an official transcript.
 NOTE: verify that your grades are posted to the student portal prior to requesting a transcript.

 View Your Credits

 It's easy to view the dual credit you have earned.
 Go to the MVConnect student portal.
 Use the Forgot your username option to find your username.
 Your password will be your 8-digit birth date (MMDDYYYY).
 Once you have signed onto the campus portal, look under Academic Profile for your transcript.
 Need help logging in?
 Contact the help desk at (708) 608-4357.

 - Contact your high school counselor for student eligibility and dual credit course offerings.

 - Complete Placement testing or submit appropriate ACT/SAT/AP scores (if applicable) to your high school counselor.

 - (Check to see if the dual credit course you wish to take has a prerequisite.
 For a list of these requirements go to the “Course Prerequisite” Tab on the left side of the screen. *Placement and submission of ACT/SAT/AP scores must be submitted before registration can occur.)

-- The online dual credit application must be completed during registration period.
+- The online dual credit application must be completed during the registration period.
 (Contact your high school counselor or instructor for dates/deadlines)

-- Once the dual credit online application has been received and processed, you will receive a welcome letter in the mail that indicates, Student Identification number and a Moraine Valley student email address and payment instructions, if your course has a dual credit fee.
-Activate your Moraine Valley student email account and frequently check it to remain up to date on communication related to Moraine Valley.
+- Once the dual credit online application has been received and processed, you will receive an email to your personal email within 24 hours indicating, Student Identification number, Moraine Valley student email address and payment instructions, if your course has a dual credit fee.
+Activate your Moraine Valley student email account and frequently check it to remain up to date on communication-related to Moraine Valley.